-RAFM F&ES conducts a formal appraisal of the CRR/Fire Prevention program on an annual basis when we publish our F&ES Annual Report.
-The Annual Report details all-inclusive summary of the past year's CRR activities, meeting of goals, objectives, and benchmark
+RAFM F&ES conducts a formal appraisal of the CRR/Fire Prevention program on an annual basis and is summarized when we publish our F&ES Annual Report.
+The Annual Report details all-inclusive summary of the past year's CRR activities, meeting of goals, objectives, and benchmarks.